Dana L. Grover Associates

 County Assessor Offices have a free assessment appeal service for property owners who feel that their assessment is incorrect.
 Dana L. Grover Associates encourages home owners to use this free service first before hiring an independent appraiser in assisting with the appeal process.
 Below are links to the local County Assessor websites:

-Assessment appeal services
+Assessment appeal information

 Most localities determine your property tax burden based on an ad valorem assessment of the property's value.
 Sometimes, as a property owner, you get an unwanted surprise in the mail telling you your taxes are going up, and sometimes it may seem as though your assessment is too high.